MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-separate-subnet-in-vnet.md

 For more information on how to create a VNet, see [Quickstart: Use the Azure portal to create a virtual network](/azure/virtual-network/quick-create-portal).

-We need a NAT gateway for outbound internet access from SCOM Managed Instance subnet.
+Once SCOM Managed Instance subnet is created, we need a NAT gateway for outbound internet access from SCOM Managed Instance subnet.
 Edit the subnet to add a NAT gateway.
 In Azure, add a NAT gateway to the subnet where the SCOM managed instance will be created.
 A NAT gateway is needed for outbound internet access from SCOM Managed Instance subnet.
 For more information, see [What is Virtual Network NAT?](/azure/virtual-network/nat-gateway/nat-overview).

-To create a NAT gateway, follow these steps:
+To create a NAT gateway for SCOM Managed Instance subnet, follow these steps:

 1. Create a NAT gateway in the same region where the virtual network is present.
 1. Create a NAT gateway in the same subscription that you use for SCOM Managed Instance (preview).